640 South State StreetDover, Delaware 19901

 Give yourself a massage to relieve tension.
 Gently rub the muscles of your head, neck, and shoulders with your fingertips.

 Apply heat or ice to sore neck and shoulder muscles.
 Use a heating pad set on low, a hot-water bottle, a warm compress, or a hot towel.
-If you use ice, wrap it in cloth to protect your skin.
+If you use ice, wrap it in thin cloth to protect your skin.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.